Decoding the Mystery: How to Find Variables in Exponents

 x = 1

-This demonstrates how logarithmic properties allow us to manipulate equations with variables in exponents, transforming them into solvable algebraic expressions.
+This demonstrates how logarithmic properties make it possible to manipulate equations with variables in exponents, transforming them into solvable algebraic expressions.

 Method 2: Substitution Method